Sonbhadra district: History of kingdoms in the region

-Another Princely state in sonbhadra in Vijaygarh.it was also ruled by Chandel Dynasty after that by Narayan dynasty.
+Another jagirdari in sonbhadra in Vijaygarh.it was also ruled by Chandel Dynasty after that by Narayan dynasty.

-The erstwhile Maharaja is His Highness Raj-Rajeshwar Maharajadhiraja Shri Maharaja Bhuvaneshwar Prasad Singh.
-His family were the rulers of Singrauli.
-Their rule extended from Singrauli to Sasaram in Bihar (includes Sonebhadra).

 Geography

+The district lies in the extreme south-east of the state, and is bounded by Mirzapur district to the northwest, Chandauli district to the north, Kaimur and Rohtas districts of Bihar state to the north-east, Garhwa district of Jharkhand state to the east, Balrampur District of Chhattisgarh state to the south, and Singrauli district of Madhya Pradesh state to the west.
 The northern part of the district lies on a plateau of the Vindhya Range, and is drained by tributaries of the Ganges including the Belan and Karmanasha rivers.
 South of the steep escarpment of the Kaimur Range is the valley of the Son River, which flows through the district from west to east.
 The southern portion of the district is hilly, interspersed with fertile stream valleys.
 The Rihand River, which rises to the south in the highlands of Surguja district of Chhattisgarh, flows north to join the Son in the center of the district.
 The Govind Ballabh Pant Sagar, a reservoir on the Rihand, lies partly in the district and partly in Madhya Pradesh.
 East of the Rihand, the Kanhar River, which originates in Chhattisgarh, flows north to join the Son.

-The district has historic, cultural, and ecological affinities with the Bagelkhand region.
-Robertsganj is the district headquarters.